Why Does My Tattoo Feel Hot?

-- Pain: It’s common to experience discomfort and soreness at the tattoo site in the first few days, but worsening pain is often a sign of infection.
+- Pain: It’s common to experience discomfort and soreness at the tattoo site in the first few days, although worsening pain is often a sign of infection.

 General Signs of Infection

-Other general signs of infection may accompany the symptoms that occur at the tattoo site.
-If you notice any of the following signs along with a hot tattoo, contact a doctor right away:
+Other indicators of infection may accompany the symptoms occurring at the tattoo site.
+If you notice any of the following signs, along with a tattoo that is hot to the touch, contact a doctor straight away:

 - A fever of 102F

 How your tattoo infection is treated depends on what kind of infection you have.